Paradise Rider.

 I guess she was a bit frustrated after seeing me all messed up after my second bike crash.
 Maybe she had forgotten that the first one was not my fault.

 I was pretty sore after the crash, but within a week or so I was back on my bike and picked up right where I had left off.
-I had already done some long distance riding with a group I found who were looking for new riders while I was still riding my Marin bike.
-I realized that if I was going to continue riding with groups, I would need a much quicker and lighter bike going forward.
-I struggled at times to keep up on some of the group rides, but I never got left behind and I never rode at the back of the pack.
+I had already done some long distance riding with a group that I found who were looking for new riders while I was still riding my Marin bike.
+I realized then that if I was going to continue riding with groups, I would need a much quicker and lighter bike going forward.
+I struggled at times to keep up on some of the longer group rides, but I never got left behind and I never rode at the back of the pack.

 I ended that first summer with a very difficult 130 km round trip ride out to Carnarvon along Hwy 118.
 It was a very hot, hazy, humid day and the ride took me almost six hours to complete.
 That ride would be the last long ride on my Marin bike and